wwidjaya/insightface-ilfw-data-preparation/README.md

 1. collect_faces.py, by default will generate all raw faces into ./downloads directory.
 You need to make sure that the first file is the anchor image for face comparison to select valid faces in the next steps
 2. prepare_faces.py, by default will validate faces and move the valid faces to ./faces directory
-3. Prepare Training Dataset
+3. split_data_sets.py, by default will generate train.part, ilfw.part, and ilfw-test.part file in ./faces directory
-  3.1 generate_lst.py, by default will generate a train.lst file in ./faces directory 3.2 generate_rec.py, by default will generate train.rec and train.idx file in ./ilfw directory 3.3 generate_propery.py, by default will generate property file in ./ilfw directory
+4. generate_train.py, by default will generate a train.lst file in ./faces directory, generate train.rec, train.idx, and property file in ./ilfw directory
-4. Prepare Validation Dataset
-  4.1 generate_pairs.py, by default will generate pairs.txt file in ./ilfw directory 4.2 pack_lfw.py, by default will generate .bin file in ./ilfw directory
+5. generate_validation.py, by default will generate pairs.txt file in ./faces directory, and generate .bin file in ./ilfw directory

 Notes: ILFW is short for Indonesian Labelled Face in the Wild